nikiiigoyal/e-book-blockchain/notes/Ethereum.md

 Ethereum has several interoperable implementations of the client software, the most prominent of which are Go-Ethereum (Geth) and Parity.

 #### Turing Complete
+**Turing completeness is the property of a system that means it can solve any computational problem, given enough time and memory.**

 **Calculator: Can only do math (not Turing complete) Your computer: Can run any program - games, browsers, video editors (Turing complete)
 Bitcoin: Like a calculator - only handles money transfers (not Turing complete)
 Ethereum: Like a full computer - can run any program (Turing complete) **
+**If a programming language has these three capabilities, it is almost certainly Turing complete.**
+***Conditional Branching** (`if` statements): The ability to make decisions.
+"If this is true, do that; otherwise, do something else."
+**Unbounded Looping** (`while` or `for` loops): The ability to repeat a set of instructions over and over until a condition is met.
+This is the "enough time" part.
+**Way to Read/Write to Memory** (variables): The ability to store and retrieve data.
+This is the "enough memory" part.*

 Ethereum’s ability to execute a stored program, in a state machine called the Ethereum Virtual Machine, while reading and writing data to memory makes it a Turing-complete system and therefore a UTM.
 Ethereum can compute any algorithm that can be computed by any Turing machine, given the limitations of finite memory.